-The U.S. Bureau of Labor Statistics (BLS) reports that employment of all administrative support managers, including medical accounts receivable managers, is expected to grow steadily in coming years.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of workers categorized as administrative services managers will increase by 8% through the decade ending in 2024.
+That’s slightly faster than the average growth rate for all jobs nationwide during that same 10-year period.
 Job growth will result from an increasing need for skilled management in the expanding healthcare industry.
-Medical accounts receivable managers with advanced education and experience should enjoy the best prospects.
+Medical accounts receivable managers with advanced education and experience should have stronger employment prospects.

 The primary responsibility of medical accounts receivable managers is to oversee a healthcare facility’s billing department.
 They must ensure that patients and insurance companies are properly billed for all services, and that payments are received and processed in a timely manner.
 Medical accounts receivable managers also provide direction to staff on resolving billing issues and prepare reports for management.
 In addition, they may interview and hire new employees for their department.

 Other duties of medical accounts receivable managers include supervising all accounts receivable functions, such as record keeping, following through on overdue invoices and issuing refunds.
 Depending on the size of their department, they may work closely with insurance companies for reimbursement.
 Medical accounts receivable managers will also review, reconcile and correct account records.
 As supervisors, they may communicate directly with patients and establish payment plans for individuals without insurance.

 Nationwide, administrative services managers in the healthcare and social assistance sector had a median annual wage of $83,810 as of May 2016, according to BLS statistics.
 That’s more than double the median wage for all occupations.
 Recent graduates of bachelor’s degree programs may begin their career in an accounts receivable specialist position, at the lower end of the salary range, with advancement to a managerial role possible with additional experience and/or qualifications.